Research

 (2) Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City

-A second research cluster examines “corruption” as a political narrative through which urban dwellers challenge land grabs.
+A second research area, culminating with the publication of my book in 2023, examines “corruption” as a political narrative through which urban dwellers challenge land grabs.
 Across cities of the North and South, the elite flout or manipulate planning regulations and property law with impunity and encroach on wetlands and forests, while poorer groups are evicted and punished for their actions.
 First, Sapana Doshi (Associate Professor at UC Merced) and I argue that “corruption” serves as an ethical discourse for deciphering rapid and unequal urban change.
 We show how marginalized residents and activists deploy a repertoire of strategies, from theatrical performance to right-to-information petitions, to expose what they understand as corruption.
 Departing from economistic models deployed by international development actors, we show how valuable interpretivist and ethnographic methods are for parsing diverse and shifting meanings attached to corruption.

 This forthcoming book is a complement to my previous research critiquing the donor-driven anti-corruption agenda and, specifically, the alleged role of digital technology in improving the responsiveness and accountability of bureaucracy.
 In these prior publications, I show that technologies designed to digitize citizen complaints (“e-grievance redressal”), a popular “good governance” tool, systematically bias against collective in-person complaints lodged by lower class and lower-caste women living in informal settlements at the outskirts of Bengaluru.